wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 Once you're ready, add the shortcode [bbpas-activity] anywhere on your site to display the Statistics.
 We'd recommend adding it to a sidebar HTML field!

+You cam also enable different locations for the plugin to appear within the options page

 == Screenshots ==

 1. The plugin in action, screen depicts the plugin in use on a website